Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 ### Version-Specific C API

-The next innermost layer is the Python version-specific C API and includes all items that follow the CPython C API [stability policy](https://docs.python.org/3/c-api/stable.html#c-api-stability), as first laid out in [PEP 387](https://peps.python.org/pep-0387/) back in 2009.
+The next innermost layer is the Python version-specific C API and includes all items that follow the CPython C API [stability policy](https://docs.python.org/3/c-api/stable.html#c-api-stability), as first laid out in [PEP 387](https://peps.python.org/pep-0387/) back in 2009 (although the PEP was only formally accepted in 2020).
 While public symbols in the CPython C API can be removed following a deprecation period or to fix a serious defect, this only happens after a period of public discussion and consideration of the community impact.
-Critically, CPython has a policy not to add or remove items in the version-specific API from the first beta release of a Python minor version onward.
+Critically, CPython stops adding new items to the version-specific API at the first beta release of a Python minor version (with one narrow exception: [new unstable APIs for existing features are allowed](https://devguide.python.org/developer-workflow/c-api/#unstable-capi) until the first release candidate).
-For example, this year Python 3.15.0b1 came out in May and that release froze the Python 3.15 version-specific C API.
+For example, this year [Python 3.15.0b1 came out in May](https://peps.python.org/pep-0790/#schedule), freezing the set of features going into Python 3.15.
-All subsequent betas, release candidates, and official releases share the same set of API items, including function signatures and struct layouts, with no changes allowed until the next Python minor release.
+Binary-level details — function signatures and struct layouts — can still shift during the beta phase; the ABI is only declared frozen at the first release candidate, after which no changes are allowed until the next Python minor release.
 This allows projects to release binaries targeting a specific Python version and be assured it will continue to work for future bugfix releases of that version.

 ### Limited C API